-Everything You Need to File a FAFSA by the June 30 Deadline
+Everything You Need to File a Federal Student Aid Form by the June 30 Deadline

 Financial aid can save you a lot of money on college tuition, but you’ll have to submit the Free Application for Federal Student Aid to qualify.
 With the June 30 deadline for the 2020-2021 school year quickly approaching, it’s time to gather the documentation needed to fill out the form.